DPGAlliance/dpg-resources/docs/dpg-review-policy.md

 - Applications can only be submitted by an authorised representative of the digital solution (the applicant).
 - We collect the name and email of the applicant.
 Email verification is required to submit an application.
 - Each application is assigned a unique application ID.
-- Content of each submitted application is made publicly available and licensed as such via Unlicense.
+- The content of each submitted application is made publicly available and licensed as such via Unlicense.
 - The submitted applications can be accessed via their public URLs (format: `app.digitalpublicgoods.net/a/[ID]`).

 ## Application Review Policy